Japanese macaque: Relationship with humans

 Traditional human behaviors that are threats to macaques have been slash-and-burn agriculture, use of forest woods for construction and fuel, and hunting.
-Since World War II, these threats have declined due to social and economic changes in Japan, but other threats have emerged.
-The replacement of natural forests with lumber plantations is the most serious threat.
-As human prosperity has grown, macaques have lost their fear of humans and have increased their presence in both rural and urban areas, with one macaque recorded living in central Tokyo for several months.
-In 2022 the city of Yamaguchi experienced aggression from the monkeys with at least 50 people attacked.
+Since World War II, these threats have declined due to social and economic changes in Japan, including the prohibition of macaque hunting in 1947.
+New threats have emerged, in particular the replacement of natural forests with lumber plantations.